 Nevertheless, we must also let you know that running a dropshipping business isn’t without risks.
 Due to the low entry barrier into the dropshipping vertical, profit margins might be slim.
 The same supplier you work with could be serving tons of other dropshippers as well.

-As dropshipping companies thrive on excellent customer relationships, learning to manage those chargebacks professionally is crucial.
-Which brings us to the third lesson on our list for this article:
+Those dropshipping companies that thrive on excellent customer relationships have learnt to manage dropshipping disputes and chargebacks professionally.
+This brings us to the third lesson on our list.

 How to fight dropshipping chargebacks professionally.

 Here are some numbers that might interest you.
 On the exciting side, e-commerce and dropshipping profits have reached over $4 billion, a 7 percent year-on-year increase for the last ten years.